Dirk Riehle's Industry and Research Publications

-Pattern discovery and validation using scientific research methods [TPLoP Journal]
+Pattern discovery and validation using scientific research methods [TPLOP Journal]

-Abstract: Pattern discovery, the process of discovering previously unrecognized patterns, is often performed as an ad-hoc process with little resulting certainty in the quality of the proposed patterns.
+Pattern discovery, the process of discovering previously unrecognized patterns, is often performed as an ad-hoc process with little resulting certainty in the quality of the proposed patterns.
 Pattern validation, the process of validating the accuracy of proposed patterns, remains dominated by the simple heuristic of “the rule of three”.
 This article shows how to use established scientific research methods for the purpose of pattern discovery and validation.
 We present a specific approach, called the handbook method, that uses the qualitative survey, action research, and case study research for pattern discovery and evaluation, and we discuss the underlying principle of using scientific methods in general.
 We evaluate the handbook method using three exploratory studies and demonstrate its usefulness.

-Keywords: Pattern discovery, pattern mining, pattern validation, the-rule-of-three, handbook method, theory presentation
+Pattern discovery, pattern mining, pattern validation, the-rule-of-three, handbook method, theory presentation

-The paper is available as a preprint (local copy).
+The paper is available online (local copy).

 An earlier version was published as: Technical Report CS-2020-01.
 Friedrich-Alexander-Universität Erlangen-Nürnberg, Dept. of Computer Science, Erlangen, Germany.
+Also available as a preprint.

 Comments